bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-21-county-lines.md

 **BFI SOUTHBANK**<br>
 Welcome to the home of great film and TV, with three cinemas and a studio, a world-class library, regular exhibitions and a pioneering Mediatheque with 1000s of free titles for you to explore.
 Browse special-edition merchandise in the BFI Shop.<cr>
 We’re also pleased to offer you a unique new space, the BFI Riverfront – with unrivalled riverside views of Waterloo Bridge and beyond, a delicious seasonal menu, plus a stylish balcony bar for cocktails or special events.
-Come and enjoy a pre-cinema dinner or a drink on the balcony as the sun goes down.
+Come and enjoy a pre-cinema dinner or a drink on the balcony as the sun goes down.<br>

+**BECOME A BFI MEMBER**<br>
+Enjoy a great package of film benefits including priority booking at  BFI Southbank and BFI Festivals.
+Join today at bfi.org.uk/join

 **BFI PLAYER**<br>
 We are always open online on BFI Player where you can watch the best new, cult & classic cinema on demand.
 Showcasing hand-picked landmark British and independent titles, films are available to watch in three distinct ways: Subscription, Rentals & Free to view.
 See something different today on [player.bfi.org.uk](https://player.bfi.org.uk/)